 Let’s look at how understanding ancient culture and ancient writings affects the way we interpret the meaning of Gen 1–2:3.
-First, we’ll read it.
+First, read it from the Bible.

 Next, imagine that you are a Hebrew person who left Egypt.